Round: A combat round from action point refresh until the last character acts. A round lasts 6 seconds, and there are 10 rounds in a minute.

 Maximum AP: 40

 2) Lowest initiative declares his actions first.
 After you act you take a -10 to your initiative.
-Your initiative can never drop below 0.
+If yoy do not have 10 AP you may exoend 5 AP and take a single move action.
+If you do not have at least 5 AP you must expend all AP.
+Your initiative can neve0.voluntarily drop below 0.

-3) Any player with a higher initiative may interrupt your turn for 10 + 1/ interrupt initiative.
+3) Any player with a higher initiative may interrupt your turn for 10 AP.
 Only higher initiative may interrupt lower initiatives.
 Those whours are tied cannot cut them off.

 4) each player declares their actions from low to high until each player has acted.